-XBRL Europe will hold a Digital Event on Sustainability/ESG.
+XBRL Europe held a Digital Event on Sustainability/ESG.

 DATE: 24th June Afternoon.

 REGISTER TO THE WEBINAR (free registration open to members and non-members)